Locoduino/RingBuffer/README.md

 ## Changelog

+- 1.0.3 Changed the way templates are instanciated.
+Now, a size greater than 255 is allowed and leads to a uint16_t datatype used for size and index.
+In addition, wrong size are detected and a compilation error is emited.
+Added example ```BigBuffer``` with a size over 255.
 - 1.0.2 Changed the name of the template from RingBuffer to RingBuf in order to avoid a name conflict with and internal RingBuffer class used in the ARM version of the Arduino core.
 - 1.0.1 Fix a mistake in pop documentation
 - 1.0   Initial release.

 ## Limitation

-The size of the ring buffer is limited to 255 elements.
-The compiler will not prevent you from declaring a buffer size 0 but a size 0 is not supported (and otherwise silly).
-Among the quirks with a size of 0 is the fact that the buffer is both empty and full.
+The size of the ring buffer is limited to 65535 elements.
+The compiler will emit an error is the buffer size is 0 or if the buffer size is greated than 65535.

 ## Using the library